TimWatervoort/askybois-backend/README.md

     Create a database called `askybois_dev` with the `postgres` user having permissions.

-    If you do not have the knex cli installed, install it with
+    If you do not have the Knex CLI installed, install it with

     `npm install knex -g`